-Effective leaders are able to engage with their team and inspire them to deliver benefits and value that align to the Council's objectives and priorities.
+Effective leaders are able to engage with their team and inspire them to deliver benefits and value that align to the School's objectives and priorities.
 Demonstrating these leadership behaviours will shape and direct motivation and achievement.
 Leading by example will inspire colleagues to adopt similar behaviours.

-Good - Our required behaviours Great - Our aspiring behaviours You make the connection and links between the Council's objectives and priorities and team/individual objectives; providing clear purpose and direction.
-You allow employees the freedom and authority to do their job in the way that benefits customers.
-You pay close attention to what motivates individuals and you channel their outputs for the benefit of the customer.
-You engage and consult with your team when proposing organisational change.
-You apply fresh approaches to improve current ways of working.
-You apply fresh approaches to improve current ways of working.
-You shape future plans together with your team.
-You encourage your team to identify problems and solve them.
-You actively manage poor performance and resolve conflicts in a timely manner.
-You explore career aspirations of individuals in your team and shape development activities to support them.
-You monitor your team's health, safety and wellbeing and take action as appropriate.
-You take responsibility for developing knowledge, skills and capability of team members.
-You explore different ways of working and trust employees to work in more agile ways, ensuring that customer outcomes are met, performance managing by outcomes and not by presenteeism.
-You take responsibility for exercising leadership when, where and with whom it is needed.
-You appropriately challenge others, in the face of opposition, or when you have suffered a setback.
-You take the initiative and responsibility, to put things right outside of your remit if you see others not acting appropriately.
-You encourage team members to get to know each other's pressures and priorities so they can provide a seamless service when resources are stretched.
-You encourage a climate of high expectations in which all individuals look for ways to improve service delivery.
-You encourage a mind-set of high ambition for individuals and the team.
-You proactively seek the right resources in order for staff to do their job effectively.
-You proactively seek the right resources in order for staff to do their job effectively.
-You proactively succession plan to develop and harness employees potential and manage identified risks.
-You empower employees to manage themselves as a self-driven, high performing team that works in agile ways, delivering on agreed outcomes.
-You support the team to manage the workspace themselves, giving permission to apply innovative working practices and working in different ways i.e. quiet spaces, project areas, breakout spaces, working from different locations.
-You review how effective staff are in the use of email/Outlook and meetings management, the volume, type and frequency of the emails/meetings and the impact that might be having, putting improvement strategies in place in partnership with team members.
+You make the connection and links between the School's objectives and priorities and team/individual objectives; providing clear purpose and direction.

+- You allow employees the freedom and authority to do their job in the way that benefits customers. - You pay close attention to what motivates individuals and you channel their outputs for the benefit of the customer. - You engage and consult with your team when proposing organisational change. - You apply fresh approaches to improve current ways of working. - You are visible and available to your team. - You shape future plans together with your team - You encourage your team to identify problems and solve them. - You listen attentively to your team and you value their individuality and the suggestions they make. - You actively manage poor performance and resolve conflicts in a timely manner. - You explore career aspirations of individuals in your team and shape development activities to support them. - You monitor your team's health, safety and wellbeing and take action as appropriate. - You hold regular 1:1s. - You take responsibility for developing knowledge, skills and capability of team members.

+- You take responsibility for exercising leadership when, where and with whom it is needed. - You appropriately challenge others, in the face of opposition, or when you have suffered a setback. - You take the initiative and responsibility, to put things right outside of your remit if you see others not acting appropriately. - You encourage team members to get to know each other's pressures and priorities so they can provide a seamless service when resources are stretched. - You encourage a climate of high expectations in which all individuals look for ways to improve service delivery. - You encourage a mind-set of high ambition for individuals and the team. - You explore working in different ways, taking the time to understand why the team adopts certain working practices or behaviours and look to improve things. - You proactively seek the right resources in order for staff to do their job effectively. - You actively succession plan to develop and harness employees potential and manage identified risks. - You push boundaries and strive to overcome barriers. - · You accept and deal with conflict. - You are mindful of, but not trapped by, culture and politics.

-their workspaces, encouraging innovative working practices.
-You support team members to apply efficient working practices in the use of email/Outlook and meetings management, ensuring that they undertake development and apply the associated principles.
-Some examples of what is not Leadership : Turning a blind eye, ignoring or dismissing problems, conflict or poor performance.
-Being over-controlling and/or micro-managing.
-Avoiding responsibility for the wellbeing of individuals in your team.
-Reluctance to look for better ways of doing things.
-Talking about the vision but not working towards achieving it.
-Developing plans without consulting.
-Failing to value diversity.
-Reluctance to change.
-Tolerating mediocrity.
-5 • Supporting only technical learning at the expense of other forms of growth and development.
-Developing only the best people.
-Silo behaviour.
-Being reactive and reluctant to lead.
-Conflict avoidance and risk averse.
-Over dependence upon your leader.
-Preventing employees to work in different ways where business priorities a Ilow, insisting on a culture of presenteeism.
-Discouraging the promotion of and or not embracing innovative working practices or involving the team.
-Ignoring the cultural and volume impact of emails and meetings.
+Some examples of what is not Leadership:

+- Turning a blind eye, ignoring or dismissing problems, conflict or poor performance.

+- Being over-controlling and/or micro-managing.

+- Avoiding responsibility for the wellbeing of individuals in your team.

+- Reluctance to look for better ways of doing things.

+- Talking about the vision but not working towards achieving it.

+- Developing plans without consulting.

+- Failing to value diversity.

+- Reluctance to change.

+- Tolerating mediocrity.

+- Supporting only technical learning at the expense of other forms of growth and development.

+- Developing only the best people.

+- Silo behaviour.

+- Being reactive and reluctant to lead.

+- Conflict avoidance and risk averse.

+- Over dependence upon your leader.